 In both the interview and the book, he describes how well the banks he used to work for have done for investors: if you had bought $10,000 worth of TD Bank stock in April of1978, it would be worth almost $4.3 million today, after reinvested dividends.
 Talk about beating the bank at its own game!

-The formal launch date for the book is September 13, 2018.
-I first met Bates over lunch in March as his manuscript was nearing completion, where he expounded on what he called the “two Bay Streets.”
+I first met Bates over lunch in March of 2018, as his manuscript was nearing completion, where he expounded on what he called the “two Bay Streets.”

 Most experienced investors will have encountered Old Bay Street at some point.
 This is the traditional investment industry: the commission-based mutual fund and brokerage industry, insurance company reps, investment “specialists” in the bank branches and various salespeople who call themselves “advisors.”